PrinceOfPuppers/qbot/README.md

 [toPrint] - any
 ```

-Evaluates `[toPrint]` and prints it
+Evaluates `[toPrint]` and prints it.

-Operator name stands for "console out"
+Operator name stands for "console out".

 &nbsp;